📚

 Resonance

-Sometimes, there is not just one way to represent a molecule with a Lewis structure.
-If a structure can be drawn in multiple ways, the structure is known to have resonance.
+If a structure can have multiple ways of drawing a Lewis structure, the structure is known to have resonance.
 A good way of thinking of resonance is like mixing paint🎨.

 When you draw out the two or three resonance structures of a molecule, those two/three structures make up the entire molecule.
 The actual structure is represented by an average of these 2-3 structures.
 This can lead to bond orders that are fractions, such as bond orders of 1/3 or 2/3.